Arksine/moonraker/docs/configuration.md

 timer:
 #    A time (in seconds) after which the device will power off after being.
 #    switched on.
 This effectively turns the device into a  momentary switch.
-#    This option is available for gpio, tplink_smartplug, shelly, and tasmota
+#    This option is available for gpio, mcu_output_pin, tplink_smartplug,
-#    devices.
-The timer may be a floating point value for gpio types, it should
+#    shelly, and tasmota devices.
+The timer may be a floating point value
-#    be an integer for all other types.
-The default is no timer is set.
+#    for gpio types, it should be an integer for all other types.
+The
+#    default is no timer is set.
 on_code:
 off_code:
 #   Valid binary codes that are sent via the RF transmitter.